swaptacular/swpt-k8s-config/README.md

 -----END PGP PRIVATE KEY BLOCK-----
 ```

-## Create sub-directories for your cluster name
+## Create subdirectories for your cluster name

-Now that you have chosen a name for your cluster (`dev` for example),
+Now that you have chosen a name for your cluster (e.g. `dev`), you
-you need to create sub-directories with this name in the `clusters/`,
+need to create subdirectories with this name in the `clusters/`,
 `infrastructure/`, and `apps/` directories.
 In these directories, you
-will find sub-directories named `example` -- use them as a template.
+will find subdirectories named `example` -- use them as a template.
 Pay close attention to the comments in the various `.yaml` files, and
 adapt these files according to your needs.
 Note that in several files
 (you may use `grep` to find them) you will have to change the
 references to `clusters/example`, `infrastructure/example`, and
 `apps/example`, so that they instead refer to your chosen cluster
 name.
-Also, note that the numerous `secrets/` sub-directories contain
+Also, note that the numerous `secrets/` subdirectories contain
 example encrypted secrets, which you can not use.
 Instead of trying to
 use the example secrets, you should generate and encrypt your own
 secrets.
 The same applies to the files `server.crt` and
 `server.key.encrypted`.
 Another very important directory is the
-`node-data/` sub-directory (`apps/dev/swpt-debtors/node-data/`,
+`node-data/` subdirectory (`apps/dev/swpt-debtors/node-data/`,
 `apps/dev/swpt-creditors/node-data/`, and
 `apps/dev/swpt-accounts/node-data/`).
-This sub-directory contains
+This subdirectory contains
 information about the Swaptacular node and its peers.
 The `node-data/`
-sub-directory should start as an identical copy of the [Swaptacular
+subdirectory should start as an identical copy of the [Swaptacular
 certificate authority scripts
 repository](https://github.com/swaptacular/swpt_ca_scripts), and
 continue evolving from there.